Table of Contents

 Approximately twenty-six percent of all car accident fatalities happened during accidents involving speeding drivers in 2019.
 Slightly more than 9,000 individuals died in car accidents involving speeding drivers in 2019.
 Drivers who speed are less likely to have the time or the ability to slow down or come to a complete stop.
 Collisions are more likely to occur because the force of impact rises as the speed of each vehicle increases.
 Speeding drivers put their own and others’ lives at risk of serious bodily injury and death.

-Allowing drivers to operate vehicles at excessive rates of speed increases the rate of fatalities caused during car accidents.
-Drivers often drive in excess of the posted speed limit, and raising speed limits will only increase the rate at which drivers operate their vehicles.
+Allowing drivers to operate vehicles at excessive speeds increases the rate of fatalities caused by car accidents.
+Many drivers exceed the posted speed limit, and raising speed limits can increase the rate at which drivers operate their vehicles.
 Fatal car accidents and overall driver speed increase as speed limits are increased.

 Speeding Dangers

-First, automobiles traveling at high rates of speed travel farther from the moment a driver notices an emergency to the time when the driver responds to the emergency.
-Second, speeding raises the total distance needed to stop an automobile after a driver applies the brakes.
+First, automobiles traveling at high speeds cover a greater distance from the moment a driver notices an emergency to the time when the driver responds to it.
+Second, speeding increases the total distance required to stop an automobile after the driver applies the brakes.

 Third, speed heightens the risk of a steering motion resulting in a total loss of control of the automobile.
 Fourth, speeding increases the total energy released during a car accident.
-If a car strikes an object at sixty miles per hour rather than forty miles per hour, the total energy expended during the collision increases by one hundred and twenty-five percent.
-A difference in speed that amounts to twenty miles per hour can have devastating consequences for those involved in car accidents.
+If a car strikes an object at 60 miles per hour rather than 40 miles per hour, the kinetic energy increases by 120%.
+A difference in speed of 20 miles per hour can have devastating consequences for those involved in car accidents.

-During severe collisions, an automobile cannot hold up under the intense force of the impact, while drivers and passengers are subject to serious bodily injury and death.
-Cars may be traveling at such high rates of speed that seat belts and airbags cannot protect individuals inside the car from suffering severe injuries from the impact.
+During severe collisions, an automobile cannot withstand the intense force of the impact, while drivers and passengers are subject to serious bodily injury and death.
+Cars may be traveling at such high speeds that seatbelts and airbags cannot protect individuals inside the car from sustaining severe injuries in the event of an impact.

-Impact reduction tools, safety systems, and crash prevention devices such as bollards are not fail-safe mechanisms for reducing the severity of high-speed car accidents.
-As drivers travel at higher rates of speed, the more likely it is that the occupants inside these vehicles will receive limited protection from safety devices.
+Impact reduction tools, safety systems, and crash prevention devices, such as bollards, are not fail-safe mechanisms for reducing the severity of high-speed car accidents.
+As drivers travel at higher speeds, the likelihood increases that the occupants inside these vehicles will acquire limited protection from safety devices.

-Individual researchers have suggested that the greatest danger during car accidents is speed variation.
-Most of this research occurred during the 1960s.
-Analysts discovered that automobiles traveling slower and faster than average had higher rates of traffic accidents.
-The same research studies during this period suggested that speeding drivers were more likely to be involved in the most serious car accidents.
+Individual researchers have suggested that the greatest danger during car accidents is the variation in speed.
+The majority of this research occurred during the 1960s.
+Analysts found that automobiles traveling slower and faster than the average speed had higher rates of traffic accidents.
+Research studies conducted during this period suggested that speeding drivers were more likely to be involved in serious car accidents.

-Speed variation is an important component related to the analysis of car data.
-However, many studies have asserted that reductions in speed variation produce fewer car accidents.
-Speed is the most important element in car accidents involving serious bodily injury and death.
+Speed variation is a crucial component in analyzing car data.
+However, many studies have shown that reductions in speed variation lead to fewer car accidents.
+Speed is an important element in car accidents involving serious bodily injury and death.
 Although speed variation is an important element for researchers, speed itself is more likely to give rise to a car accident involving serious bodily injury and death.

 Automobiles slow down when they turn and merge.
-Other vehicles traveling at higher rates of speed increase the risk of an accident when vehicles make turns or begin to merge.
+Other vehicles traveling at higher speeds increase the risk of an accident when they make turns or begin to merge.
 However, a large number of car accidents involving fatalities are single-vehicle accidents that have no relation to speed variation.

-Approximately 9,500 fatalities happened during car accidents involving a speeding vehicle in 2019.
-These fatalities account for twenty-six percent of all car accidents in 2019.
-Speeding is defined as racing, driving too fast for current conditions, and driving faster than the speed limit.
-Across a nationwide sample of car accident data, speeding was involved in approximately nine percent of traffic accidents involving only property damage.
-Speeding was also a factor in approximately twelve percent of car accidents resulting in serious bodily injury or death in 2019.
+Approximately 9,500 fatalities occurred during car accidents involving a speeding vehicle in 2019.
+These fatalities account for 26% of all car accidents in 2019.
+Speeding is defined as driving too fast for the current conditions or driving faster than the posted speed limit.
+Across a nationwide sample of car accident data, research shows that speeding contributes to a substantial portion of traffic accidents, with higher rates in crashes involving serious injuries or fatalities.

-According to the National Highway Traffic Safety Administration, the total cost of car accidents involving speeding vehicles is approximately $52 billion annually.
+The National Highway Traffic Safety Administration reports that the economic cost of car accidents involving speeding vehicles is tens of billions of dollars annually.
 Drivers speed on various types of roads.
-Roughly twenty percent of traffic failed to drive within the speed limit on freeways and interstates during 2015.
-These drivers drove at least ten miles per hour or more over the speed limit.
+Roughly 20% of traffic failed to drive within the speed limit on freeways and interstates during 2015.
+These drivers drove at least 10 miles per hour or more over the speed limit.

-Drivers also exceed the speed limit on less congested roadways in urban areas.
-More drivers are now failing to stay within posted speed limits.
-Throughout 2007, sixteen percent of drivers exceeded speed limits on less congested roadways in cities.
-Also, fourteen percent of drivers on freeways and interstates failed to stay within the speed limit.
+Many drivers also exceed the speed limit on less congested roadways in urban areas.
+They fail to stay within posted speed limits.
+Research indicates that speeding violations are common on various types of roadways, with rates varying by location and road type.
 As speeding becomes more common, car accidents are more likely to occur.

-The AAA Foundation for Traffic Safety surveyed drivers in 2019.
-The foundation discovered that approximately fifty percent of all drivers stated they had exceeded posted speed limits on highways by fifteen miles per hour.
-Nearly forty percent of drivers surveyed stated that they drove ten miles over the speed limit in a residential area.
+The AAA Foundation for Traffic Safety conducted a survey of drivers in 2019.
+The foundation discovered that approximately 50% of all drivers stated they had exceeded posted speed limits on highways by 15 miles per hour.
+Nearly 40% of drivers surveyed stated that they drove 10 miles over the speed limit in a residential area.

 Drivers Who Speed

 Younger male drivers are more likely to speed than older male drivers and female drivers.
-Overall, younger drivers of both genders speed more often than older drivers.
+Overall, younger drivers of both genders speed more frequently than older drivers.
 Car accidents involving young drivers are more likely to be caused by speeding.
-One research study conducted in California discovered that the overall number of speeding violations for every mile driven was three times as high for drivers who were sixteen to nineteen years old when compared with drivers who were over thirty years old.
+One research study conducted in California discovered that drivers aged 16 to 19 have significantly more speeding-related incidents per mile driven than drivers over 30.

 Posted Speed Limits

 The first laws regarding speed limits in the United States were instituted in 1901.
-The states have tended to be responsible for establishing their own speed limits.
-The national maximum speed limit during the seventies and eighties was fifty-five miles per hour across the country.
-In 1995 this regulation was repealed, and speed limits have tended to increase throughout the country.
+The states have traditionally been responsible for establishing their speed limits.
+The national speed limit during the 1970s and 1980s was 55 miles per hour nationwide.
+In 1995, this regulation was repealed, and speed limits have generally increased throughout the country.

-Approximately twenty U.S. states have maximum posted speed limits of seventy miles per hour.
-Eleven states have set their maximum speed limits at seventy-five miles per hour.
-In eight states, particular sections of the interstate highway system have speed limits of eighty miles per hour.
-An approximately 40-mile section of State Highway 130 in Texas had an eighty-five mile per hour speed limit in October of 2012.
+Approximately 20 U.S. states have posted speed limits of 70 miles per hour.
+Eleven states have set their speed limits at 75 miles per hour.
+In eight states, particular sections of the interstate highway system have speed limits of 80 miles per hour.
+An approximately 40-mile section of State Highway 130 in Texas had an 85 mph speed limit in October 2012.

-Different Types of Roads and Maximum Speed Limits in the United States
+Different Types Of Roads And Speed Limits In The United States

 The number of pedestrians near a road or highway is also an important factor that must be considered when determining speed limits.
-Also, past car accident history is also an important element that can influence the speed limit set for a particular area.
+Additionally, a history of past car accidents is a crucial factor that can influence the speed limit set for a particular area.
 Roadway design features, the physical environment, and land use regulations are also important things to consider when setting speed limits.
 The 85th percentile speed is also relevant to determining the speed limit for a particular area.
-The speed at which eighty-five percent of automobiles are moving during moderate traffic conditions can help planners determine the best speed limit for a specific region.
+Planners can determine the proper speed limit for a specific region by looking at the speed at which 85% of automobiles move during moderate traffic conditions.

 Those who support the 85th percentile speed limit propose that it lowers the need for law enforcement.
-Also, supporters suggest that the 85th percentile speed limit lowers car accidents by reducing overall speeds and speed variations.
-Some research studies have demonstrated that 85 percentile limits on rural highways increased over time.
-Speed limits may increase and thus raise the 85th percent limit figure.
+Additionally, supporters argue that the 85th percentile speed limit reduces car accidents by lowering overall speeds and reducing speed variations.
+Some research studies have demonstrated that 85th percentile limits on rural highways increased over time.
+Speed limits may increase, thereby raising the 85th percentile limit figure.
 Some critics of the 85th percentile speed limit argue that it will continue to expand and grow as speed limits are raised.

-Policymakers who were interested in traffic safety wanted to study the consequences of increasing and reducing speed limits.
-The repeal of the national maximum speed limit allowed these individuals to gather data regarding speed limits and car accidents.
+Policymakers interested in traffic safety sought to investigate the consequences of increasing and reducing speed limits.
+The repeal of the national speed limit allowed these individuals to gather data regarding speed limits and car accidents.

-Oil limits in 1973 prompted the United States Congress to set forth a national maximum speed limit.
-The Department of Transportation determined which states received funds based on the adoption of the national maximum speed limit.
+The 1973 oil crisis prompted the United States Congress to establish a national speed limit.
+The Department of Transportation determined which states obtained funds based on the adoption of the national optimum speed limit.
 Those states that did not comply were not granted funding through the Department of Transportation.
-Before 1973, many rural highways and interstates had speed limits from sixty-five to seventy-five miles per hour.
-Many rural roads had posted speed limits of seventy miles per hour.
-Urban streets and highways, and freeways typically had a maximum speed limit of fifty-five miles per hour.
+Before 1973, many rural highways and interstates had speed limits ranging from 65 to 75 miles per hour.
+Many rural roads had posted speed limits of 70 miles per hour.
+Urban streets, highways, and freeways typically had an optimum speed limit of 55 miles per hour.

-Every state in the United States had established a fifty-five-mile per hour maximum speed limit.
-In 1987, the oil shortage had abated, and the United States Congress permitted individual states to increase speed limits in rural areas to sixty-five miles per hour.
+Every state in the United States had established a 55 miles per hour optimum speed limit.
+In 1987, the oil shortage had abated, and the United States Congress permitted individual states to increase speed limits in rural areas to 65 miles per hour.

-Traffic safety was influenced by the national maximum speed limit that was originally created to conserve oil use among consumers in the United States.
-According to the National Research Council, traffic fatalities were reduced by 4,000 in 1974 due to the national maximum speed limit.
+Traffic safety was influenced by the national optimum speed limit that was originally created to conserve oil use among consumers in the United States.
+According to the National Research Council, traffic fatalities were reduced by 4,000 in 1974 due to the national optimum speed limit.

-But drivers began operating their vehicles at higher rates of speed after the national maximum speed limit was repealed in 1995.
-In one year, speed limits on three freeways near urban areas in Texas were increased from fifty-five miles per hour to seventy miles per hour.
-The number of drivers who operated vehicles in excess of seventy miles per hour rose from fifteen percent to fifty percent.
-Seventeen percent of drivers operated vehicles at speeds greater than seventy-five miles per hour.
+However, drivers began operating their vehicles at higher rates of speed after the national optimum speed limit was repealed in 1995.
+In one year, speed limits on three freeways near urban areas in Texas were increased from 55 miles per hour to 70 miles per hour.

-In California, some freeways had speed limit increases from fifty-five miles per hour to sixty-five miles per hour.
-The percentage of drivers who operated their vehicles at speeds greater than seventy miles per hour increased to forty-one percent.
-Driver speeds continued to increase as speed limits rose to seventy-five miles per hour and eighty miles per hour.
+In California, some freeways had speed limit increases from 55 miles per hour to 65 miles per hour.
+The percentage of drivers who operated their vehicles at speeds greater than 70 miles per hour increased to 41%.
+Driver speeds continued to increase as speed limits rose to 75 miles per hour and 80 miles per hour.

 Traffic deaths also rose as speed limits increased.
-In 1987, states raised posted speed limits to sixty-five miles per hour.
-After this speed limit increase, traffic fatalities on rural highways increased by thirty percent.
+In 1987, states raised posted speed limits to 65 miles per hour.
+After this speed limit increase, traffic fatalities on rural highways increased by 30%.
 Approximately two-thirds of this overall increase in traffic deaths was due to the raised speed limits and higher rates of travel.

 The Insurance Institute for Highway Safety conducted a study that scrutinized the overall effects of speed limit increases.
 When the speed limit was raised by five miles per hour, an eight percent increase in traffic deaths on freeways and interstates occurred.
 Fatality rates increased by three percent on other streets and roads.
-Approximately 37,000 more car accident deaths happened due to increases in posted speed limits.
-1,900 traffic accident deaths occurred in 2017 due to heightened speed limits.
+Furthermore, the study indicated that increases in speed limits were estimated to have resulted in 37,000 additional traffic fatalities over a 25-year period.

 Speed Limit Enforcement Methods

 Law enforcement officers across the United States use different methods to enforce posted speed limits.
 Radar devices, LIDAR devices, VASCAR, and aerial speed measurement are some of the tools law enforcement agencies use to reduce speeding.
-Also, installing cameras in urban areas is an effective method of enforcing speed limits in urban areas where traffic lanes and intersections contain numerous automobiles.
+Also, installing cameras in urban areas has been found to be an effective method of enforcing speed limits in areas where traffic lanes and intersections contain numerous automobiles.

 Speed limit enforcement is an integral part of public safety.
 Law enforcement agencies can utilize novel speed limit enforcement methods to reduce the number of annual car accidents.
 Also, these methods allow state agencies to gather valuable data regarding traffic flow and speed limit enforcement.